 Chapter 14: Mini-Retirements – Embracing the Mobile Lifestyle

 The concept of having mini-retirements is to avoid the binge holidays where you try to do a lot of things in a short 2-3 week holiday instead of taking a longer holiday and enjoying it.
-This means to relocate to a place for 1-6 months and then either go home for a short period or relocate to another destination.

 - Use credit cards that have a reward system for large advertising and manufacturing expenses